FiendOfAshes/Python-Text-Editor/README.md

 2. Support for .html, .php, .py, .sh, .java files with syntax highlighting

 ### Where is this going to go?
-Well, I do want a personal text editor that only has the functionality I need but mainly this is a learning oppurtunity to build something fun that is also a long-term project that'll grow with me.
+Well, I do want a personal text editor but mainly this is a learning oppurtunity to build something fun that is also a long-term project that'll grow with me.